 Sustainable Agricultural Structures & Renewable Energy Resources Lab

-SASRER Lab specializes on
+SASRER Lab specialization

 We focus on the development of novel cultivation systems in greenhouses, in the context of climate change.